 Put raisins in small bowl.
 Add rum and let the raisins get drunk as you prepare the pie pastry or prep the other ingredients.

 In a medium saucepan, whisk together water, salt, and cornstarch.
 Bring to boil.
 Stir in hot butter rum batter or brown sugar, butter, and spices until combined.
-Add raisins and rum.
+Add raisins, vinegar, and rum.
 Return to boil and let simmer over medium heat for 5-7 minutes, until syrup thickens.
 Let cool slightly.

 Pour filling into 9-inch prepared pie pastry.
 Top with second crust.
 Crimp edges and vent as desired.

 Place pie on bottom rack and bake for 10 minutes.
 Reduce heat to 375° and move pie to middle rack.
 Bake for 20-25 minutes, or until filling is bubbling and crust is golden.
 Use a pie crust shield or foil tent to keep the edges of the crust from becoming too brown.
 Cool on wire rack.
 Serve warm with vanilla ice cream or fresh whipped cream.

 Now, let me tell you about that Hot Buttered Rum.
 I found this recipe a few years ago and my friends loved it.
 Oh, my.
 It is a tasty beverage.
 I made a batch of the batter during the holidays and stuck it in the freezer.
 I used ½ cup, packed, for my pie.
 Yum.

 Tony’s Hot Buttered Rum Batter